dojo/docs/dojox/data/HtmlStore.rst

 Query Syntax
 ============

-The query syntax is identical to `dojo.data.ItemFileReadStore <dojo/data/ItemFileReadStore>`_.
+The query syntax is identical to :ref:`dojo.data.ItemFileReadStore <dojo/data/ItemFileReadStore>`.
 Please refer to it for the format of the queries.

 ========